mfroeling/MuscleAtlas-website/pages/data.md

 ---

 layout: page
+permalink: /data/
+header: no

 title: "Data sets"
-permalink: /data/

 subheadline: 'The dataset used in the project'

-header: no
+teaser: "Work in progress..."

 ---